isomerpages/ttsh-chi/_platforms-and-programmes/Health & Social Change Academy.md

 <li><b>Transformation</b> – Harness the power of social movements to scale health and wellbeing of the population.</li>

-Through its nine stackable modules, HSCA will equip participants with essential skills, knowledge, and tools to be activators, collaborators and agents of transformation for community health.
+Through its nine stackable modules, the Academy will equip participants with essential skills, knowledge, and tools to be activators, collaborators and agents of transformation for community health.

 Stay tuned to more information.